2019 Venezuelan blackouts

 Nationwide recurring electrical blackouts in Venezuela began in March 2019.
-Experts and state-run Corpoelec (Corporación Eléctrica Nacional) sources attribute the electricity shortages to lack of maintenance and to a lack of technical expertise in the country resulting from a brain drain; Nicolás Maduro's administration attributes them to sabotage.
-Since March, various nationwide blackouts occurred in the country.
+Experts and state-run Corpoelec (Corporación Eléctrica Nacional) sources attribute the electricity shortages to lack of maintenance and to a lack of technical expertise in the country resulting from a brain drain.
+Nicolás Maduro's administration attributes them to sabotage.
+Since March 2019, various nationwide blackouts occurred in the country.

-The first widespread blackout began on 7 March 2019 at 4:56 pm local time (GMT-4); it lasted through 14 March, when power was restored to much of the country.
+The first widespread blackout began on 7 March 2019 at 4:56 pm VET (GMT-4); it lasted through 14 March, when power was restored to much of the country.
 It was the largest power outage in the country's history, and affected the electricity sector in Venezuela in most of its 23 states, as well as Roraima border state of Brazil, causing serious problems in hospitals and clinics, industry, transport and in water service.
 At least 43 deaths resulted.
 On 12 March, power returned to some parts of the country, but Caracas remained only partially powered and western regions near the border with Colombia remained dark.
 Power outages persisted in some areas for many days after 14 March.

 Between 14 and 16 of Venezuela's 23 states were again without power from 25 March to 28 March; at least four people died as a result of the three-day lack of power.
 Another blackout started in the evening of 29 March, followed by another 24 hours later.
 During the month of March, Venezuela was without power for at least 10 days overall.

 The ongoing power outages have worsened the crisis in Venezuela and "suffering, cutting off water supplies and leaving hospitals and airports in the dark".
-On 31 March, Maduro announced a 30-day plan to ration power, and Juan Guaidó announced that Japan was prepared to make investments in Venezuela to help solve the power outages.
+On 31 March, Maduro announced a 30-day plan to ration power.
 Another major national blackout occurred on 22 July.